BioinformaticsStudy/HiDiNet/README.md

 ## Contact

-For questions or support, please contact [adhanani@trinity.edu]
+For questions or support, please contact [yzhang@trinity.edu]